"Let them come to Berlin."

 Here's an example: Because of Jim and Lois Montague, we can tell those who despise America, "Let them come to Clio, Michigan."

-Here's an example from Clio, Mich. -- a town just north of Flint.
-Clio is home for 29-year-old Jerod Montague, born with cerebral palsy, and his parents.
+Clio is a town just north of Flint, and the home of the Montagues and their 29-year-old son, Jerod, who was born with cerebral palsy.
 Jerod is cheerful at dinner, but he cannot walk, talk or go to the bathroom by himself.
-His parents, in their 50s, have cared for Jerod all their lives and are in good health, but they worry about what would happen to him if they were no longer around.
+The Montagues, in their 50s, have cared for him all their lives and are in good health, but they worry about what would happen to Jerod if they were no longer around.

 Jim Montague has done well in the manufacture of precision machine parts that go into everything from locks and latches to washing machines.
-He and his wife could set up a special fund for Jerod alone, but profits from the Montague Tool and Manufacturing Co. have been good enough for them to develop a way to help not only their son, but the children of others.
-They are building a $2 million home next to their own home that will have room for Jerod, along with eight others who have cerebral palsy, plus live-in houseparents and nursing help.
+The Montagues are using that business success, along with contributions of material and labor from Clio neighbors, to pay for a $2 million home next to their own house that will have room for Jerod, along with eight others who have cerebral palsy, plus live-in houseparents and nursing help.

-Is "profit" a bad word?
-The Montague Co.'s profits, along with donations of labor and material coming from others in Clio and vicinity, make it likely that the home will open this year and be debt-free.
+So is "profit" a bad word?
+Montague profit makes it likely that the home will open in 2002 and be debt-free.
 Is America a bad word?
 Not when millions of Americans continue to show the right stuff.
-Are the words cerebral palsy sad ones?
+Are the words "cerebral palsy" sad ones?
 Yes, but God can wipe away every tear.